Everything You Wanted To Know About Natural Emulsifiers

 Everything you wanted to know about natural emulsifiers

-Organic and natural emulsifiers are some of the trickiest ingredients to work with when you’re making clean, green and organic skincare or haircare formulations.
+Natural emulsifiers are some of the trickiest ingredients to work with when you’re making clean, green and organic skincare or haircare formulations.
 We know, because we’ve been doing it for years!
 We’ve also been writing about natural emulsifiers for years, so this article summarises (and will continue to summarise) everything you’ve ever wanted to know about organic and natural emulsifiers.

-Which Organic & Natural Emulsifiers should you use?
+Which organic & natural emulsifiers should you use?

 We’ve taken some of the hard work away from you and tested out a number of natural emulsifiers for you.
 As we trial more natural emulsifiers, we will add them to this list.